ashishkesari18/AirBNB-Price-Prediction/README.md

 Phase-2: Directory which has teh Jupyter Notebook file that contains the work done till Phase-2.

 Phase-3: Directory which has a Jupyter Notebook file which was uploaded with few changes which were made to Phase-2.
+            * xgboost.pkl is the pickle file fir the XG Boost model
+            * main.py is the python file where we have used streamlit library for Price Prediction.

 Clone this repository: git clone https://github.com/ashishkesari18/AirBNB-Price-Prediction